Gallery Artists

 JANET LINK

 Art in various forms has always been part of Janet’s life and a way for her to express herself.
 Her mother was her first influence in being creative when she was very young.
-She sees color and designs all around her, is constantly jotting down ideas for paintings, and loves learning new techniques.
+She sees color and designs all around her and loves learning new techniques.
 Having painted for over 45 years, she trained in oils and acrylic but fell in love with alcohol ink and watercolors.
 Janet loves to wear jewelry and feels like wearing it is art - when she creates her jewelry her hope is that others will enjoy wearing it as well.

-Janet grew up in Levittown, PA and moved to Asheville 36 years ago where she has raised her two children and found her wonderful husband.
+Janet grew up in Levittown, PA and moved to Asheville 36 years ago where she raised her two children and found her wonderful husband.
 Asheville is also home to JLArt studio, and Asheville’s beautiful surroundings have become part of her art.
 Janet has a degree in education with a minor in Art.
 She believes that being creative is an important part of our wellbeing, and is happiest when she is working in her studio creating something.
-Life is sweeter when art is present.

 -